MultiAdaptive/document/domiconRollup/Domicon-OP-Stack-EN.md

-# 如何创建自己的domicon op rollup
+# How to create your own domicon op rollup
-&emsp;&emsp; 该文档演示如何创建一个自己的rollup，该rollup以domicon为Data Access server。
+&emsp;&emsp; This document demonstrates how to create your own rollup that uses domicon as the Data Availability Layer.
-## 程序依赖环境准备
+## Software Dependencies
 | Dependency                                                    | Version  | Version Check Command |
 | ------------------------------------------------------------- | -------- | --------------------- |
 | [git](https://git-scm.com/)                                   | `^2`     | `git --version`       |